mnentwig/MNOGLA/README.md

 ### Time stamps
 A time stamp is delivered for selected events (Mouse / pointer / keyboard, screen redraw.
 NOT audio / midi callback functions.
-TBD: Provide host function to request time from any thread)
+TBD: Provide host function to request accurate time (not "last event"-time) from any thread)

 Time is reported as 64-bit value in units of nanoseconds after application start (the actual clock resolution may be worse, depending on the host / OS).
 The timer has sufficient bits so it will never overflow.